ckeditor/ckeditor5/docs/features/feature-digest.md

 			<td>
-				The block toolbar provides an additional configurable toolbar on the left-hand side of the content area, useful when the main toolbar is not accessible (for example in certain layouts, like balloon block editor).
+				The block toolbar provides an additional configurable toolbar on the left-hand side of the content area, useful when the main toolbar is not accessible (for example, in certain layouts, like balloon block editor).
 			</td>
 		</tr>
 		<tr id="block-toolbar" class="background-blue subfeature">